shmorri/docs-casa-prod/docs/source/plugins/2fa-settings.md

 Using this plugin, admins can:

-- Specify a minimum number of credentials users *must* enroll before 2FA can be turned on
+- Specify a minimum number of credentials users *must* enroll before 2FA can be turned on -- requiring at least two enrolled credentials will greatly reduce the chance of lockout.

 - Choose from the following predefined policies for when 2FA should be enforced: